There are several places on the Internet today where it might make sense to look for some extra info about captchas.

 Hopefully, down the road we will have more time to dedicate to making it into a universally usable captcha resource.

-If we only consider the ASP & ASP.NET captcha space, reCAPTCHA is actually the only BotDetect competitor worth a mention.
+Quite frankly, reCAPTCHA is actually the only BotDetect competitor worth a mention.

 Don't get us wrong, it is not that we respect reCAPTCHA as a particularly good captcha implementation.
 In fact we do not, not at all.